anirudhk-tech/email-agent/Readme.md

 ## What is Docker?

-Docker is a platform designed to help you develop, ship, and run applications inside lightweight, portable containers.
-Containers package your application's code along with its dependencies, ensuring that it runs quickly and reliably in different computing environments.
-This simplifies deployment, scalability, and management of applications across various platforms.
+Docker is a platform designed to help develop, ship, and run applications inside lightweight, portable containers.
+Containers package application's code along with its dependencies, ensuring that it runs quickly and reliably in different computing environments.

 ## Table of Contents